tilltheis/influencer2/README.md

 * __CSRF__ protection is not necessary because the authentication token is sent via an HTTP header.

 ## Tests
-Because of the small size and complexity of this project, there are only HTTP router integration tests.
+Due to the small size and complexity of this project, there are only HTTP router integration tests.

 ## Possible Feature Extensions
 * upload media instead of only linking to it